 Government still faces the important challenge of formalizing illegal gold miners, who have destroyed 53,000 hectares of the Amazon rain forest with mercury.
-They concentrate 20% of Peru's gold production, equivalent to US\$ 3 billion.
+They concentrate 20% of Peru ́s gold production, equivalent to US\$3 billion.
 At this point, the Peruvian government has approved a widespread ban on illegal mining to rid the country of a dangerous practice that leads not only to extensive environmental damage and deforestation, but to criminal activities associated with them.
-The country's small scale informal miners have until April 2014 to formalize their mining concessions.
 It remains to be seen whether this administration will be able to handle this ecological dilemma effectively on the short-term, restoring law and order in areas such as the Madre de Dios region.